bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorialsCGL.md

 ### Other linear formulation

-We could use another way to "invert" jacobian of the functional based on bordered technics.
+We could use another way to "invert" jacobian of the functional based on bordered techniques.
 We try to use an ILU preconditioner on the cyclic matrix $J_c$ (see [Periodic orbits based on Trapezoidal rule](@ref)) which has a smaller memory footprint:

 ```julia
 Jpo2 = poTrap(Val(:JacCyclicSparse), orbitguess_f, @set par_cgl.r = r_hopf - 0.1)